| CHAOTIC DYNAMICAL SYSTEMS A

 period 1 attractor and then continually cycles around the attractor.
 If the initial angular

-displacement is So, for large t values,
+So, for large t values,

 the two orbits become identical and one can not distinguish between the two